-You can request an appeal of the Board of Examiners’ decision to the Central Student Appeals Committee (CSAC).
-The grounds for appeal are set out clearly and it is your responsibility to identify the grounds upon which you wish to appeal.
+You can submit an appeal against the decision of the Board of Examiners to the Faculty Student Appeals Committee (FSAC).
+The grounds for appeal are set out in the Academic Appeals Regulations (Taught Programmes).
+It is your responsibility to identify the grounds upon which you wish to appeal.
 Guidance on the procedure can be found here.

 Highly sensitive and personal circumstances

-Evidence which was withheld from the Board of Examiners because it was of a highly sensitive and personal nature is not a ground for appeal.
-However it can be referred to the Director of Academic and Student Affairs who will consider if it should be referred back to the Board of Examiners for consideration.
+Failure to disclose informaton to your School or withholding information from the Board of Examiners because it was of a highly sensitive and personal nature is not a ground for appeal to the FSAC.
+However, you may contact the Director of Academic and Student Affairs who may consider an application under the Personal and Sensitive Procedure and may decide to refer your case back to the Board of Examiners for consideration.
 Please see guidance on personal and sensitive circumstances.